zdmytryszyn/py-taxi-service-user-form-and-validation/README.md

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before start.
 - Make sure that you change the settings for [html-files](https://github.com/mate-academy/py-task-guideline/blob/main/html_settings/README.MD).
+- Use the following command to load prepared data from fixture to test and debug your code:

+`python manage.py loaddata taxi_service_db_data.json`

+- After loading data from fixture you can use following superuser (or create another one by yourself):
+  - Login: `admin.user`
+  - Password: `1qazcde3`

+Feel free to add more data using admin panel, if needed.

 In this task, you will implement a custom form and django built-in forms to create, update or delete content from the site.